krishx06/Referral-Management-System/README.md

 4. Candidate status follows the flow: Pending → Reviewed → Hired

 ### Limitations
-1. **Resume Storage** - Resumes are stored locally on the server filesystem (cloud storage not implemented).
+1. **Resume Storage** - Resumes are stored as Base64 in MongoDB (max 2MB per file).
+For larger files, consider cloud storage (Cloudinary/S3).
 2. **No Password Reset** - Password recovery feature not implemented
 3. **No Pagination** - All candidates loaded at once (may affect performance with large datasets)
 4. **Single User Session** - No multi-device session management